godotengine/godot-docs/classes/class_navigationagent2d.rst

 - void **set_navigation_layers** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_navigation_layers** **(** **)**

-A bitfield determining what navigation layers of navigation regions this agent will use to calculate path.
-Changing it runtime will clear current navigation path and generate new one, according to new navigation layers.
+A bitfield determining which navigation layers of navigation regions this agent will use to calculate a path.
+Changing it during runtime will clear the current navigation path and generate a new one, according to the new navigation layers.

 .. rst-class:: classref-item-separator